AdobeDocs/analytics.en/help/components/vrs/vrs-considerations.md

 >
 >Full processing data sources support segmentation, and can be used in virtual report suites.

-## Steps to follow if you have decided to use VRS
+## Steps to follow if you have decided to use Virtual report suite

 If you opt to remove secondary server calls in favor of virtual report suites: